 Storytelling is powerful, so take advantage of this tool to use your audience’s emotion in your favor.
-This could be done, for example, by adding elements to your story that connects your audience to things of their past (references to classic movies, or music, or whatever your target audience is interested in!).
+This could be done, for example, by adding elements to your story that connects your audience to things of their past (references to classic movies, music, or whatever your target audience is interested in!).
 It will make your video much more memorable!

 Think about including characters that look and behave like your target audience (which can be done by modeling them after your buyer personas).
 This will make your audience feel identified with your message!

 Don’t get crazy, though.
 It’s not about making a full-color video, it’s more about accentuating key parts of your message with the use of color.
-(If you’re looking for a full-color video, maaaaybe you should try cartoon animation, instead!).
+(If you’re looking for a full-color video, maybe you should try cartoon animation, instead!).

 High-quality content sparks trust in your audience.
 It means that your brand is a reliable one, and this is why they will trust your message.
-And the best way to create high-quality content is to have a great team of professionals working on it (whether it’s in-house, if you’ve got a design team in your company; or by hiring a professional video production company).
+And the best way to create high-quality content is to have a great team of professionals working on it (whether it’s in-house if you’ve got a design team in your company; or by hiring a professional video production company).